 Adoption wasn’t an option

 We got married because kids or no kids, we loved each other.
-But the time came when we wanted them.
+But the time came when we wanted children.
 Knowing we didn’t want to risk having them naturally and passing on my disease, we looked into adoption.
-The door was quickly shut though when I found out that I didn’t meet the health criteria.
+The door was quickly shut though when I discovered that I didn’t meet the health criteria.
 As hard as it was to get that news, I understood it then and I understand it now – no agency wants to place children in a home where they could potentially experience more loss than they already have.

 A curse upon your house

 The disease I have is a hereditary cancer, and cancer is certainly the word for it but it’s not cancer as most people know it.
 My tumours are benign, although new ones just keep on popping up, despite the old ones having been removed.
 I’ve had three brain surgeries, numerous eye surgeries and as a result, I have a multitude of deficits.
-I wouldn’t call myself disabled but when you add up being half blind, hearing impaired, weakness down one side of my body, balance issues and a semi-paralysed vocal cord, I guess I am.
+I wouldn’t consider myself disabled but when you add up being half blind, hearing impaired, weakness down one side of my body, balance issues and a semi-paralysed vocal cord, I guess I am.
 Despite this, I lead a very normal life.
-And I am determined to lead that life, which is why when the adoption door shut, I didn’t give up on our dream of having our own little family.
+And I am determined to lead that life, which is why when the adoption door shut on us, I didn’t give up on our dream of having our own little family.

 A flip of a coin

-But with an even 50 percent chance of passing the rogue gene on to our kids, we couldn’t have a glass-half-full approach to getting pregnant naturally -‘Oh, let’s think positive, the baby probably won’t have it!’ – just wasn’t a smart way of thinking.
+But with an even 50 percent chance of passing the rogue gene on to our kids, we couldn’t have a glass-half-full approach to getting pregnant naturally.
+‘Oh, let’s think positive, the baby probably won’t have it!’ just wasn’t a smart way of thinking.

 Then one day while my ophthalmologist shone a bright light in my eyes looking for tumours, he casually mentioned that PGD testing may be an option for me, just in case I was thinking of having kids someday.
 PGD what?
 I remember thinking.
 When he told me that there was a way to get pregnant that would guarantee I wouldn’t pass on the gene to my baby, I wanted to hug him (I didn’t, of course, and instead spoke very casually saying things like, “Oh wow, really?
 I didn’t know that”).